Consider the following scenario:

-Assumptions on Breaking Even
+Assumptions On Breaking Even

 Cashflow Model: When we say “break even” we are talking about cashflow, not your overall ROI, which can’t even be measured until after you sell the property.
 Or, not what your tax return shows after accounting for depreciation.
-There’s big difference.
+There’s a big difference.

 Mortgage is in Place: Break even cashflow isn’t necessarily a bad thing assuming that you have a mortgage on the property.
 If you paid cash for your investment and experienced break even cashflow after 5 years, that’s an entirely different story.

-Why Break Even Cashflow Is OK
+Why Break Even Cashflow Is Okay

 So, assuming you do break even after 5 years, you might wonder… “How can this be a good thing?
 I got into this investment to make money, not to break even.”